-The style and purpose of this festive dessert have evolved considerably in the modern-day.
-Various cake shops and restaurants produce mooncakes with different varieties and design, packed in the deluxe boxes with the elegant decoration.
+The style and purpose of this festive dessert have evolved considerably in the modern day.
+Various cake shops and restaurants produce mooncakes with different varieties and designs, packed in deluxe boxes with elegant decoration.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.